slash4/Model01-Firmware/README-abg.md

 ### aliases-abg-orphans-merlin2.h

-For class 1 language keymaps, e.g. Dvorak, AZERTY, QWERTZ, and those QWERTY languages that normally have letters but no brackets on the keys to the right of `UIOP` and `JKL<something>` (e.g. Canadian, Italian, Nordic).
+For class 1 language keymaps, e.g. Dvorak, AZERTY, QWERTZ, Turkish F, and those QWERTY languages that normally have letters but no brackets on the keys to the right of `UIOP` and `JKL<something>` (e.g. Canadian, Italian, Nordic, Turkish Q).
 This layout moves the two keys to the right of `0` (brackets in some keymaps) to the keys between `5` and `6` (labelled `LED`, `Any`).
 The key immediately above right-shift is swapped to the left hand,